-Mugo pine trees (Pinus mugo) are evergreen shrubs that are especially hardy and easy to grow, except when mugo pine tips are turning brown.
-Described as tough and rugged by some experts, they can grow in USDA plant hardiness zones 2 to 7.
+Mugo pines (Pinus mugo) are evergreen trees that are especially hardy and easy to grow, except when mugo pine tips are turning brown.
+Described as tough and rugged by some experts, they are hardy in USDA plant hardiness zones 2 through 8.
 The branches of these plants have been compared to candles, as they grow upward with very fragrant needles.
 Like other trees and shrubs, it's important to know how to help them thrive.

 Video of the Day

 These mounded pines can grow up to 20 feet tall and 30 feet wide, and they make for lovely hedges.
 They also aid with erosion control and have little brown cones that attract birds and other wildlife.
 Mugos should be planted in a place with full sun (some afternoon shade is fine), and they should be given enough room to grow up and out.

 There are several cultivars of mugo pines, including Gnome.
 This is the smallest type, and it only grows up to 1.5 feet and out to 3 feet.
 Enci is a flat-topped mugo pine that can become very round and dense; it grows up to 3 feet.
 Little mugo pine (Pinus mugo var. pumilio) is taller than the Gnome and Enci cultivars, but it's a shorter variety of the species plant, growing 4 to 6 feet tall with a slightly wider spread.